a-bentofreire/abeamer/docs/sources/config-file.md

 When ABeamer was initially developer, the configuration files were `.json` files.
 During the develop phase, it become clear, the necessity of the `.scss` files to have access to the information about `width` and `height`, as a result the `.ini` format replaced the `.json` format.
-But the concept wasn't abandoned since it allowed to load complete animations from a `.json` file, if there is a live server.
+But the concept wasn't abandoned since it allowed to load complete animations from a `.json` file, if it's running using a live server.
 It was later, with the introduction of [teleportation](teleporter.md) that its main usage become to store teleportable stories, and its importance was reinstated.